Shruthi36-sky/Mydemo/README.md

 # Mydemo
-Hey, this is my first github repo
+Hey, this is my first github repository.